 This 1880s silver mining boomtown was made infamous by Wyatt Earp, Doc Holliday, the Gunfight at O.K.
 Corral, and a little help from Hollywood.

-Tombstone has seen its fair share of devastation but the town has a fighting spirit.
+Tombstone has seen its fair share of devastation, but the town has a fighting spirit.
 As thousands of tourists visit each year, it continues to live up to its legend as “The Town Too Tough to Die”.

-Best Things to Do in Tombstone, Arizona
+13 Fun Things to Do in Tombstone, Arizona

 Table of Contents